 Can You Drive to Moraine Lake?

-No, in 2023, Moraine Lake Parking will be officially closed to personal vehicles.
+No, parking at Moraine Lake is officially closed to personal vehicles.
 This new policy will help alleviate some safety, preservation, and congestion concerns around the Moraine Lake site.

 Visitors can now visit the lake through the public shuttle bus system known as Park & Ride.
 It is also possible to access the lake via bike, public transport from Banff, or a private tour company.
 Disabled visitors can still access the Moraine Lake parking lot.